 Tenuate Review - Does This Weight-Loss Drug Work?
-Are adverse effects and negative user feedback deal breakers?

 We’ve all struggled to find the right diet product, so we did one of our in-depth reviews on Tenuate.
 We closely scrutinized the ingredients, side effects, customer care and clinical studies.
 Moreover, we took a look at hundreds of dieter comments and experiences from all over the web.
 Lastly, we condensed the information and feedback we found to give you the crucial facts you need.

 First off, Tenuate ingredients are diethylpropion hydrochloride, corn starch, lactose, magnesium stearate, pregelatinized corn starch, talc and tartaric acid.
 The medication treats obesity by increasing blood pressure and heart rate to decrease appetite.
 This can be up to three times daily, one hour before meals.